TimonSchneider01/ccl1/diary.md

 - Enemies should only be hit by a bullet once!
 WiP
 - Enemies attacking the player!
 Done - needs some tweaking
 - different enemy types:                                                      WiP
-   - one patroulling
+   - one patroulling                                                         Wip
-   - one standing guard
+   - one standing guard                                                      Done
-   - maybe add a detection box when emenies spot can you
+   - maybe add a detection box when emenies spot can you                     Done
-- Sidescrolling (for some reason it stops at one point)
+- Sidescrolling (for some reason it stops at one point)                     fixed

+15.01.2025:

+- Work on some stuff of the ToDo List
+- Fix the physics. bullets sometimes go through the ceiling